 Christie was over sewing with me while I was going through the fitting process.
 We were both laughing so hard, we could hardly breathe.
 Lucky for all of us, she took pictures!

+I swear, the flappy seams are part process.
+The print just adds to the allure.
+Zowie!
 And from all of that flappy craziness, I really did end up with some really nice-fitting pants.
 The pattern makes a much looser fit through the legs, so I did take mine in quite a bit, to make a very skinny fit.
 I kept on pattern for the rise, and I’m not sure it was the best choice for me.

 That super awesome late-night-torn-sweatshirt-mirror shot is the only one I have of the pants in their true, full glory.
 Yeah, not a fan of the rise-style at all.
 But did you notice the fit through the legs and hips?
 Pretty good, right?
 Also, I do like the pockets.
 See those up there?
 They’re right at the waist band.
+Fancy.

 So fancy I had to enlist a fashion-forward friend to help me style them so I wouldn’t be too embarrassed to show them to you all.

 I think the biggest issue with the pants isn’t the print.
 I’m pretty okay with print and bold colors.
 I think the real problem is that I took the pants in, hoping to achieve a skinny-jean look, but the pattern isn’t for a skinny jean.
 It’s for a super high-waisted trouser, and the fit is just different.